ChasingFOX/RabbitApp/README.md

 ## Goal of Rabbit

 Team FOX wanted to make the application that can recommend the safe route to the destination.
 Definition of safe route is ‘The route that has less probability to experience crime’.
-The Rabbit App is based on an safety route recommendation algorithm that considers the distance and crime occurence rate, as well as factor which shows high association with the crime occurence rate.
+The Rabbit App is based on an safety route recommendation algorithm that considers the distance and crime density, as well as urban factor which shows high association with the crime density.
 The boundary of the Rabbit App is limited in Chicago.

 ## Research Problem Statements